-We have regular playgroups, craft groups and music groups which offer excellent opportunities for mental, social, emotional and physical stimulation.
-We also offer Laughter Yoga and Little Dribblers football to all children.
+We have two weekly playgroups which offer excellent opportunities for mental, social, emotional and physical stimulation.
+We also offer a monthly Wild Things playgroup and monthly science workshop for all our children.
 Our programme includes tons of exciting outings to experience things such as the fire station, Te Papa, The Dowse Museum, train rides and much much more.
 Your child will interact with their peers, make new friends and try new things.

 Yes, of course.
 You are able to visit your child anytime while in our care.